-Providing, Improving and Developing our Services
+Performing, Improving and Developing our Services

 - Providing, maintaining and improving our Services.
 It is in our legitimate business interests to continue to maintain our product and service offering to individuals in order to keep running our business.

 - Improving, personalising and facilitating your use of our Services.
 For example, when you sign up for a Square account, we can associate certain information with your new account, such as information about other Square accounts you had or currently have, and prior transactions you made using our Services.
-We do this in order to ensure in our legitimate interests that content from our Services is presented in the most effective manner for you.
+We do this in order to ensure in our legitimate interests that content from our Services is presented in the most effective manner for you;

 Communicating with You About our Services